Chart Color Schemes

 Armidale shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational participation is high, with 38.1% of residents currently enrolled in formal education as of 2021.
-This includes 11.3% in tertiary education, 9.8% in primary education, and 9.5% pursuing secondary education.
-As of 2021, 16 schools serve a total of 4,803 students in the area, which has typical Australian school conditions (ICSEA: 966) with balanced educational opportunities.
-The educational mix includes 8 primary, 3 secondary, and 5 K-12 schools.
-School capacity exceeds typical residential needs, with 19.4 places per 100 residents compared to the regional average of 15.7, indicating that the area serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Sixteen schools serve 4,803 students, with typical Australian school conditions (ICSEA: 966) and balanced educational opportunities.
+The educational mix includes eight primary, three secondary, and five K-12 schools.
+School capacity exceeds residential needs, with 19.4 places per 100 residents compared to the regional average of 15.7, indicating Armidale serves as an educational center for the broader region.

 Frequently Asked Questions - Education